CiscoUcs/ucsm-ansible/README.md

 ## News

-Ansible 2.5 and later are now available with several UCS modules, and we are working to include more in upcoming releases.
+Ansible 2.5 and later features several UCS modules, and we are working to include more in upcoming releases.
 This repo represents the working copy of modules submitted to Ansible or in development for future submission.
 This repo can be used to provide UCS Ansible modules before their inclusion in official Ansible releases.

 Modules in the library directory are submitted or in development for upcoming Ansible releases.  module_utils/remote_management is the module_utils location for modules being actively maintained.